Azure/azure-devtestlab/samples/DevTestLabs/QuickStartTemplates/301-dtl-create-lab-with-remote-desktop-settings/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates a new DevTest Lab with remoted desktop configuration settings.
+This template creates a new DevTest Lab with remote desktop configuration settings.

 The effect of setting these properties is that whenever a user clicks the "Connect" button on a Virtual Machine, the resulting generated RDP file will include the appropriate settings.
 The available settings are: